igalvit/quiz-app-from-csv/README.md

 1. Launch the app
 2. Select a CSV file containing your quiz questions
 3. Start answering the questions
+   - Timer starts automatically when questions are loaded
+   - Timer resets when changing question groups
+   - Timer stops when all questions in a group are answered
+4. Use the group filter to switch between question sets
+5. Track your progress with the score counter and timer
-4. View your results at the end of the quiz
+6. View your results at the end of the quiz

 ## Contributing